-BORN has developed and implemented a policy and procedure to ensure that BORN executes agreements with third-party service providers prior to permitting access to and use of personal health
+BORN has developed and implemented a policy and procedure to ensure that BORN executes agreements with third-party service providers prior to permitting access to and use of personal health information.
+The written agreement is BORN policy P-20: Template Agreement for All Third Party Service Providers.

-Agreements are initiated and executed by the appropriate BORN Director and are prepared by the Privacy Officer or the Privacy Advisor.
+Agreements are initiated and executed by the appropriate BORN Director and are prepared by the Privacy Officer.
 The BORN policy and procedure include step-by-step instructions from initiation through execution and logging of a third-party service provider agreement.